 The ability of the Company to achieve certain of its investment objectives will depend in part on its ability to continue to borrow funds or issue preferred shares of beneficial interest ("Preferred Shares") on favorable terms, and there can be no assurance that such borrowings or issuances can in fact be achieved.
 The Company's net income is materially dependent upon the "spread" between the rate at which it borrows funds (typically either short-term at variable rates or long-term at fixed rates) and the rate at which it loans these funds (typically long-term at fixed rates).
 During periods of changing interest rates, interest rate mismatches could negatively impact the Company's net income and dividend yield and the market price of the Common Shares.
-If interest rates decline, the Company may experience significant prepayments, and such prepayments, as well as scheduled repayments, are likely to be reloaned at lower rates, which may have an adverse effect on the Company's ability to maintain distributions at the level then existing.
+If interest rates decline, the Company may experience significant prepayments, and such prepayments, as well as scheduled repayments, are likely to be reloaned at lower rates, which may have an adverse effect on the Company's business, financial condition and results of operations and on its ability to maintain distributions at the level then existing.